Pensioner Concession Card

 Things you should know

-- If you are in your 60s or above, find out from your state government whether you are eligible for a Seniors Card.
+- If you are 60 years or above, check with your state or territory government if you are eligible for a Seniors Card.
 Local businesses may accept these more often than a PCC.
 Eligibility is different for each state and territory.

 What to tell us

 You should tell us if your PCC is lost or stolen, or if you change address.